MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-setup.md

 When you add [exclusions to Microsoft Defender AV scans](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/configure-exclusions-microsoft-defender-antivirus), you should add path and process exclusions.
 Keep the following points in mind:
 - Path exclusions exclude specific files and whatever those files access.
 - Process exclusions exclude whatever a process touches, but does not exclude the process itself.
-- If you list each executable (.exe) as both a path exclusion and a process exclusion, you can help ensure that the process and whatever it touches are all excluded.
+- If you list each executable (.exe) as both a path exclusion and a process exclusion, the process and whatever it touches are excluded.
 - List your process exclusions using their full path and not by their name only.
 (The name-only method is less secure.)

 You can choose from several methods to add your exclusions to Microsoft Defender AV, as listed in the following table: